zeljkoobrenovic/grounded-architecture/_posts/2023-05-12-marketplaces.md

 * [The Economics of Digital Marketplaces](https://www.nber.org/papers/w24700), 2018, by Andrey Fradkin

 ## Questions to Consider
+Use the following questions to consider what marketplace dynamics mean for your strategy, platform choices, and operating model.

 * *How do digital marketplaces differ from traditional e-commerce platforms in terms of business model and operations?*
 * *What are the biggest challenges in ensuring trust and security in digital marketplaces?*